-Shelf-styling is a trend for modern Singaporean homes.
+Shelf-styling is a trend for modern HDB and BTO flats in Singapore.
 Even small rooms welcome a lovely bookshelf because of its multiple storage and display functions.

-Bookshelves are gems of home interior design.
-If you are looking for a perfect platform to personalise your interior design, a bookshelf can help you in many ways.
 It serves as a home for your favourite novels, ceramic collections, art pieces, framed photos, and other accessories.
-Shelf-styling also helps in turning the cluttered corner into a fantastic focal point.
+Shelf-styling also helps turn the cluttered corner into a fantastic focal point.

 Read on to discover some easy ways to decorate your bookshelf and turn it into a multi-purpose display unit.

-When decorating a bookshelf, focus first on the items you already have to avoid breaking your budget to get excess decorative items.
-Think books, artworks, potted greeneries, some vases that occupy too much of your tabletop space, and other accessories that will help you achieve a cohesive design.
-The purpose of this is to reduce the clutter from different parts of your home and turn them into valuable decorations.
+When decorating a bookshelf, focus first on the items that you already have to avoid breaking your budget or getting excessive decorative items.
+Think books, artwork, potted plants, some vases that occupy too much of your tabletop space, and other accessories that will help you achieve a cohesive design.
+The purpose of this is to reduce the clutter in different parts of your home and turn extra items into valuable decorations.

-Find a common element to achieve cohesiveness with your items.
+Find a common element to achieve cohesion with your decor.
 It can be the colour scheme or style.
 Once you display all your pieces on the bookshelf, you may now decide whether to buy extra decorative items or not.

 When decorating your bookshelf, it is good to start with the larger items first to come up with a more precise estimate of the space.
-The basic layout strategy is to place larger items like vases, baskets, or artworks first in a staggering manner to get the balance right.
-Arrange your books based on your preferred style.
-Add smaller items or potted plants to create depth and texture to your design.
-Make sure to achieve cohesiveness by setting up a theme.
+The basic layout strategy is to place larger items like vases, baskets, or artwork first in a staggered manner to get the balance right.
+Next, arrange your books based on your preferred style.
+You may also add smaller items or potted plants to add depth and texture to your design.
+Make sure to achieve cohesion by setting up a theme.

-Seeing things in three or in odd numbers makes a design look more balanced than in pairs.
-When decorative items are arranged in odd numbers, they provide a centre, a focal point that anchors all other pieces.
-This adds extra appeal without making your surface look too occupied.
+Seeing things in threes or in odd numbers makes a design look more balanced than when it's in pairs.
+When decorative items are arranged in odd numbers, they provide a focal point that anchors all other pieces.
+This adds extra appeal without making your bookshelf look too occupied.